scottpham/NICAR16LCC/README.md

 ## <a name="github"></a>[Github](http://github.com)

-If you don't have a github account already, [sign up here](https://github.com/join?source=header-home).
+If you don't have a Github account already, [sign up here](https://github.com/join?source=header-home).

 Github is both a version control system and a platform for hosting and sharing code.
-The ideal situation is that you use github as *both* a version control system and a way to discover and share code.
+The ideal situation is that you use Github as *both* a version control system and a way to discover and share code.
 But it's important not to get hung up on the fact that you don't know how to use Github as a version control system.
 That part is a little tricky especially if you're not using it on a daily basis.

 ### Using Github to find coding projects

-If you visit the [Github Explore page](https://github.com/explore), you'll see the vastness of the github network.
-Many organizations (including news orgs) are posting their code on github in an effort to enhance transparency and to facilitate sharing and co-development.
+If you visit the [Github Explore page](https://github.com/explore), you'll see the vastness of the Github network.
+Many organizations (including news orgs) are posting their code on Github in an effort to enhance transparency and to facilitate sharing and co-development.

-You can also perform a Google search for your favorite news organizations' github accounts to see what kind of data projects they've posted there.
+You can also perform a Google search for your favorite news organizations' Github accounts to see what kind of data projects they've posted there.
 For example:
 ![](assets/github_search.png)